 Cat's Claw Dosage: Consult your healthcare provider for your correct dose.

 Cat's Claw Precautions: Women who are pregnant, trying to become pregnant, or nursing infants should not take cat's claw.
-It is very dangerous for the fetus!
-Cat's claw stimulates the immune system; therefore anyone who has a condition which affects the immune system should avoid cat's claw.
+It is extremely dangerous for the fetus!
+Cat's claw stimulates the immune system; therefore, anyone who has a condition which affects the immune system should avoid cat's claw.
 Cat's claw should be avoided in the two weeks both before and after a surgical procedure, or by anyone suffering from a bleeding disorder.
 There is also the possibility that cat's claw may interact with other medications.
 If you are already taking oral contraceptives, anti-fungal medication like ketoconazole, allergy medications such as fexofenadine, cholesterol medications such as lovastatin or certain cancer medications, you should avoid cat's claw.
 Cat's claw should not be used by individuals with skin grafts, tuberculosis or by those receiving organ transplants.

 Cat's Claw Benefits and Information

-Cat's Claw Properties: Bitter, Astringent, Neutral
+Cat's Claw Properties: Cold, Astringent, Neutral